smlsvnssn/ouml/README.md

 ö.zip([1, 2, 3], 'ab') // returns [ [1, 'a'], [2, 'b'] ]
 ```

-#### ö.unzip( arr ) → [ Arrays ]
+#### ö.transpose/ö.unzip( arr ) → [ Arrays ]

-Returns an unzipped array of tuples.
-If the tuples are of uneven length, longer tuples are cropped to match the shortest.
+Returns a transposed array of arrays.
+If the arrays are of uneven length, longer arrays are cropped to match the shortest.
+Where `zip` takes multiple iterables, `transpose/unzip` takes an array of iterables. `transpose` is its own inverse.

 ```js
 ö.unzip([